michaelcontento/traffic-light-client/protocol.md

     lamp red on
     lamp green blink 500

-With this the red lamp would be on, the yellow lamp off and the green one would blink in an 500ms interval.
+In this example the red lamp would be on, the yellow lamp off and the green one would blink in an 500ms interval.

 Update timer